On the magnetic field evolution of interplanetary coronal mass ejections from 0.07 to 5.4 au: Introduction

 Power-law descriptions of ICME magnetic fields are also crucial for Farady rotation methods, which use radio observations to remotely probe the magnetic structure of ICMEs \citep[e.g.][]{wood2020faraday, kooi2022_faraday,jensen2025polarized}.
 These methods require assumptions about how the magnetic field decreases with heliocentric distance.
 Therefore, accurate power laws are essential for converting observed Faraday rotation into predictions of magnetic field strengths at larger heliocentric distances.
 This is particularly important as Faraday rotation offers one of the few options to obtain information about a CMEs internal magnetic field structure before it is measured in situ.

 Our ICMECAT catalog \citep{Moestl2017,moestl2020} has grown over the recent years into a unified and comprehensive database of in situ ICMEs observed by 11 spacecraft over more than 3 solar cycles.
-It has been widely used in different contexts, not only for case studies, but also for studying intermittency in CMEs \citep{ruohotie2025}, or training machine learning algorithms for automatic identification of ICMEs in solar wind in situ observations \citep{nguyen2019,ruedisser2022, ruedisser2025arcane}.
-Its main purpose is to identify multi-spacecraft observations of CMEs to advance our knowledge of their 3D evolution, shape and structure \citep[e.g.][]{moestl2022,regnault2024,palmerio2025event4, alhaddad2025structure,zhang2025_multipoint}.
+It has been widely used in different contexts, not only for case studies, but also for studying intermittency in CMEs \citep{ruohotie2025}, for training machine learning algorithms for automatic identification of ICMEs in solar wind in situ observations \citep{nguyen2019,ruedisser2022, ruedisser2026arcane}, or for removing ICMEs to study the radial evolution of solar wind parameters \citep{yogesh2026}.
+Its main purpose is to identify multi-spacecraft observations of CMEs to advance our knowledge of their 3D evolution, shape and structure \citep[e.g.][]{moestl2022,regnault2024,davies2024,palmerio2025event4, alhaddad2025structure,zhang2025_multipoint}.